FuzzyBunnys/FusorResearchReading/index.md

 - [Coping with the Complexity of Microprocessor Design at Intel – A CAD History](https://www.researchgate.net/publication/268005718_Coping_with_the_Complexity_of_Microprocessor_Design_at_Intel_-_A_CAD_History)- Multiple Authors - This is a quick overview of how CAD tools at Intel evolved to keep pace with the scope of Moore's Law.
 Interesting lessons about accepting new technologies, standardization and the powers that come with it.
 - [Report on the Loss of the Mars Polar Lander and Deep Space 2 Missions](https://solarsystem.nasa.gov/system/internal_resources/details/original/3338_mpl_report_1.pdf) - JPL Special Review Board - Fascinating read about how communication of knowledge and processes cascaded into the eventual loss of a very expensive space probe in the late 1990s.
 There were numerous opportunities to identify and correct the error, but the structure of communication in the organisation prevented it from ever occurring.
 - [How Do Committees Invent?](https://www.melconway.com/Home/pdf/committees.pdf) - Melvin E Conway - The communication structure of your organisation is mimicked in the products it creates.
 A lovely little paper.
+- [The Most Important Software Innovations](https://dwheeler.com/innovation/innovation.html)- David A. Wheeler - A fascinating list focused specifically on software.
+Of note is that virtually all things had earlier beginnings than I suspected.
+- [Computer Science Education:
+Where Are the Software Engineers of Tomorrow?](http://www.cs.fsu.edu/~gaitrosd/classes/CEN4010/Articles/DewarSchonberg.pdf) - Dr. Robert Dewar and Dr. Edmond Schonberg - A nice overview of the importance of learning how to do things of sufficient complexity from the start.
+A good overview of the utility of formal methods in languages like Ada.

 ### Finance
 The inclusion of finance might seem a little curious, but I think it's a hugely important place to read about invention and in particular the application and misapplication of mathematical models to reality.
 I would also note that I think a lot of very talented people have sniffed out the rot in modern Academia (from the 70's on), and Wall St. has long been willing to pay people a lot of money for their talents.
 It's always worthwhile to read smart people, and so you put two and two together and you end up here.